Ecuadorian Navy: Present day

 Today, the Ecuadorian Navy is a compact, efficient and well-balanced force.
 However, limited funds hinder any major acquisitions and the chances of maintaining a strong force within the Pacific Ocean.
-Since introduction of a restructuring program within the Armed Forces, ("PATRIA I"), the Navy's structure became simplified.
-It supervises the Pacific Coast and Galápagos Islands all in one naval zone.
+Since introduction of a restructuring program within the Armed Forces (PATRIA I), the Navy's structure became simplified.
+It supervises the Pacific Coast and Galápagos Islands as one naval zone.
 Most seagoing assets are based at Guayaquil.